mcescalante/flask-base/README.md

 Basic instructions for a VPS can be found in [a gist here](https://gist.github.com/mcescalante/5db616b9a826605f1df35f79b09cf6f6) but automated scripting & more will be coming soon.

 More coming soon!

-_Pst: check out the TODO file for a peek at what I would like to make happen soon, but haven't yet_